backstage/techdocs-cli/README.md

 Deploying the Node package to NPM happens automatically when a PR is merged into the `main` branch with a [GitHub Actions workflow](https://github.com/backstage/techdocs-cli/blob/main/.github/workflows/main.yml).
 The package is published at [`@techdocs/cli`](https://www.npmjs.com/package/@techdocs/cli) on NPM.
 Just bump the version number in the `packages/techdocs-cli/package.json` file and create a pull request.
 It will be deployed when the PR is merged.

+Note that the Backstage app and plugins versions are fixed in the `packages/embedded-techdocs` mono-repo.
+So [`@backstage/plugin-techdocs`](https://github.com/backstage/techdocs-cli/blob/main/packages/embedded-techdocs/packages/app/package.json) version may need upgrading from time to time if significant APIs are changed.

 ### Few words on the setup of the project

 The `techdocs-cli` package currently has a bit of a weird setup.
 It consists of two monorepos.
 The first one is the top level monorepo, where each package is listed in the `packages` directory.
 The second monorepo is a backstage app monorepo which can be found in `packages/embedded-techdocs`.

-When we build techdocs-cli we will first run `yarn run build` in `packages/embedded-techdocs` resulting in a bundle containing the entire backstage application.
-When we build `techdocs-cli` using `yarn run build` in `packages/techdocs-cli` the embedded-techdocs bundle will be copied over to the `packages/techdocs-cli/dist`.
+When we build techdocs-cli (using `build.sh` in the root) we first run `yarn run build` in `packages/embedded-techdocs` resulting in a bundle containing the entire backstage application.
+When we build `packages/techdocs-cli` using `yarn run build`, the embedded-techdocs bundle will be copied over to the `packages/techdocs-cli/dist`.

-Note that the Backstage app and plugins versions are fixed in the `packages/embedded-techdocs` mono-repo.
-So [`@backstage/plugin-techdocs`](https://github.com/backstage/techdocs-cli/blob/main/packages/embedded-techdocs/packages/app/package.json) version may need upgrading from time to time if significant APIs are changed.

 The resulting CLI can be found inside `packages/techdocs-cli/bin`.
-Use this for local development.
+Use this for local development (by adding an alias in your local shell environment).

 Happy hacking!